Skip to content

 Positional Parameters

-You can also configure the client using environmental variables.
-This is useful when you want to configure any of the client configurations listed above via environmental variables.
+You can also configure the client using environment variables.
+This is useful when you want to configure any of the client options listed above via environment variables.

 import chromadb